Back to Main FAQs

 • What is a microbusiness license?

 • There are two types of microbusiness licenses available: microbusiness dispensary licenses and microbusiness wholesale licenses.
 A microbusiness dispensary facility is licensed to engage in the process of dispensing marijuana product for medical or adult use.
-A microbusiness wholesale facility is licensed to engage in the process of cultivating and manufacturing marijuana product for medical or adult use.
+A microbusiness wholesale facility is licensed to engage in the process of cultivating and/or manufacturing marijuana product for medical or adult use.
 If cultivating, a microbusiness wholesale facility may cultivate up to 250 flowering plants at any given time.

 • How many microbusiness licenses are being issued?